iamitkumarprofile/PhonePe-Transaction-Analytics-Dashboard/README.md

 This project helped me gain hands-on experience in Power BI dashboard development, DAX calculations, KPI reporting, and business intelligence concepts.

 ## Note
-This project was created as part of my Power BI learning journey and was inspired by a tutorial from the DataCli YouTube channel.
+This project was created as part of my Power BI learning journey and was inspired by a tutorial.
 The project was recreated for educational purposes to strengthen Power BI skills.

 ## Author
 Amit Kumar Paswan